M. V. Panneerselvam: Early life and career

-After the graduation in Diploma in Film Technology from Adyar Film Institute, he started his career as a cinematographer in the movie Sugamana Sumaigal directed by R. Parthiepan.
+After the graduation in Diploma in Film Technology from Adyar Film Institute, he started his career as a cinematographer for the film Unnai Vaazhthi Paadugiren starring R. Parthiepan.
 He is one of the cinematographers in the Guinness World Record film Suyamvaram, Tamil Dramedy film which is released in 1999, starring an ensemble cast from actors in the Tamil Film Industry and shot by a large technical team from the industry.

-He is well known for his cinematographic work in films such as Sugamana Sumaigal, Pullakuttikaran, Makkal Aatchi, Abhimanyu, Housefull, Roja Koottam etc.
+He is well known for his cinematographic work in films such as Sugamana Sumaigal, Pullakuttikaran, Makkal Aatchi, Abhimanyu, House Full, Roja Koottam etc.